 Smart home automation technology isn’t just for your home theater, it’s meant for your whole house.
 Accordingly, you want the components in your home theater to be connected to any other automation systems you have already installed to create a seamless integration.

 Two easy places to start: Whole-home audio and lighting control.
 Combining lighting control with your home theater allows you to turn on your TV and speakers while also dimming the lights from one device, all with one button press.
 Never has it been easier to get ready to watch your favorite shows with friends and family.

-If you’re a Little Rock resident and want more home theater design tips, give our staff at Audio Dimensions a call.
+If you’re a Little Rock resident and want more home theater design tips, give our staff at Bravas (formerly Audio Dimensions) a call.
 We’d love to help you design the home theater of your dreams.
 To learn more, call us at (501) 223-1115 or visit our website.